Liebowitz Longevity Medicine

 Dr. Liebowitz diagnoses heavy metal toxicity through urine tests.
 Chelation therapy can be given by mouth or by intravenous infusion.

-If he recommends administering medication by mouth, it also binds to the heavy metals and they are eliminated through urine and the digestive tract.
+Whether the medication is administered by infusion or orally, it binds to the heavy metals and they are eliminated.

 What are the Symptoms of Heavy Metal Poisoning?